progmik/Playnite/doc/tutorials/themes/usingBlend.md

 ### Fonts, colors and other resources are not applied

-Opening style's design view for the first sometimes doesn't properly load referenced resources (like fonts, colors etc).
-This is a Blend issue and can be fixed easily by editing some part of the style, which will force the design view to reload.
-Switching to a different file tab and back also resolves this sometimes.
+When opening the style's design view for the first time, sometimes the referenced resources may load incorrectly (like fonts, colors etc).
+This is a Blend issue and can be easily fixed by editing any part of the style, which will force the design view to reload.
+Switching to a different file tab and back also sometimes resolves this.

-### Updating ThemeFile markup doesn't update in a preview
+### Updating the ThemeFile markup doesn't update in a preview

-Specifically declare `RelativePath` property if this happens:
+Specifically declare the `RelativePath` property if this happens:
 ```xml
 <Image Source="{ThemeFile RelativePath='Images/applogo.png'}" />
 ```